rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 - When getting `Error loading kernel cache` reboot until it passes

-- On USBSMC Error check if your Installer-Stick is USB3, use an USB2 cable then
+- On USBSMC Error check if your Installer-Stick is USB3, use an USB2 cable/adapter then

 - If EFI partition is messed up and boot only works in safe mode, mount EFI with: